PHX2600/The-Archive/forum/General Discussion/1560 - Chicago VPS FAIL.md

 That doesn't make sense to me, as you know, a hash is a one way function by definition.

-Please explain how the passwords are &quot;decrypted&quot; from a hash.
+Please explain how the passwords are "decrypted" from a hash.
 I assume I am missing something or we aren't using the same terminology.

 I am fairly technical you don't have to tone it down for me.